The Rules we play by...

 - No apps, no googling, just brains!
 Spelling is critical, after all, we are the Literacy Council!

-- The team with the highest point total earned from all rounds is the winner
+- The team with the highest point total earned over the whole event is the winner.

 - All decisions of the judges are final.